faizul726/faizul726.github.io/matject-src/docs/guide-for-beginners.md

 > ![alt text](image-49.png)
 > ![alt text](image-47.png)
 > &nbsp;
 > These are optional.
-You can Press [Y] for Yes or [N] for No to confirm your decision.
+You can press [Y] for Yes or [N] for No to confirm your decision.

 <br><br>

-6. If you are asked to Unlock WindowsApps like this...
+6. If you are asked to unlock WindowsApps like this...

 ![alt text](image-50.png)

-Press [Y] to unlock WindowsApps folder.
-It will allow Matject to read content inside so that it can make backup.
+Press [Y] to unlock the WindowsApps folder.
+It will allow Matject to see content inside so that it can make backup.

 **Don't worry.** The folder doesn't contain any private information.